ACM40960/project-patrick-tom-chacko/README.md

 <h2> Introduction </h2>
 <br>
-The project aims at identifying the presence of old age diseases in individuals based on 56 characteristics/features.
-Further, the project also wants to estimate if there is redundancy in the data so that all 56 characteristics need not be assessed for prediction.
+There are 56 columns given  which are measurements of various health characteristics, main aim of the study is to use a model to predict the medical condition based on these 56 characteristics<br>

+Furthermore, we also want to see if there is redundancy in these 56 characteristics such that fewer of them need to be discovered to identify the presence of the old age-related medical condition. <br>

+Identifying fewer important characteristics could help In diagnosing and treatment of the medical condition faster and also the reduced number of tests to identify these characteristics can save money and make disease prediction faster and economical

 <h2> Dataset & Metrics</h2>
 <h3>Dataset</h3>